declanoller/declanoller.github.io/_posts/2025-08-14-GCRL_extras.md

 This is the more specific case I've mostly been talking about, where $z$ corresponds to a *goal state*, whether it's a literal state or a latent state (I'm distinguishing between those here, because a latent state almost certainly corresponds to more than one literal state in most practical cases).
 So although we have choice in how we want to represent the state for the models, GCRL is somewhat constrained in what the conditioning variable *means*.

 Similarly, although you of course can do whatever the hell you want, in GCRL the reward functions almost always reflect some interpretation of a *distance*.

-`<link to some canonical GCRL paper>`
+A classic paper that is almost synonymous with GCRL for many is [the UVFA paper](https://proceedings.mlr.press/v37/schaul15.html) from 2015.

 ### USD